bigsmoke/pg_html5_email_address/README.md

 #### Function: `pg_html5_email_address_meta_pgxn()`

-Returns the JSON meta data that has to go into the `META.json` file needed for [PGXN—PostgreSQL Extension Network](https://pgxn.org/) packages.
+Returns the JSON meta data that has to go into the `META.json` file needed for PGXN—PostgreSQL Extension Network—packages.

 The `Makefile` includes a recipe to allow the developer to: `make META.json` to refresh the meta file with the function's current output, including the